edgefarm/devspace.base/environments/k3d/README.md

 Filepath to k3d cluster config yaml to use for creation.
 default: `./config/minimal-cluster.yaml`

+Attention: Using local path like `./config/minimal-cluster.yaml` points to devspace folder of `k3d`, not to the devspace-folder in your environment.
+Currently didn't find a clean way to use folder in derived devspace environments.
+So you need to add new configs into config folder from `devspace.base`.

 ### `K3D_REGISTRY_NAME`

 Filepath to k3d cluster config yaml to use for creation.